-- Application Whitelisting: - Server Whitelisting is installed across the majority of the server fleet. - Application whitelisting on the Desktop fleet is under review. - Patch Applications and Patching of OS - CDU Patch Critical Security issues within two weeks and typically within 48 hours. - Applications are managed and maintained. - Virtual Desktop Infrastructure (VDI) is heavily in use for centralised management of application sets - Configure Microsoft Office Macro Settings - Maturity Level 2 is achieved and most likely as high as a University can go in this space. - User Application Hardening - Flash, Java and Web-Ad's are under controls and have associated systems monitoring them. - Restrict Administrative Privileges - Maturity Level 3 achieved, several hard-technical controls used to block email and internet access. - Multi-Factor Authentication (MFA) - The external edge is now multifactored.
+- Application Whitelisting - Server is installed across the majority of the server fleet. - Application whitelisting on the Desktop fleet is under review. - Patch Applications and Patching of OS - CDU Patch Critical Security issues within two weeks and typically within 48 hours. - Applications are managed and maintained. - Virtual Desktop Infrastructure (VDI) is heavily in use for centralised management of application sets - Configure Microsoft Office Macro Settings - Maturity Level 2 is achieved and most likely as high as a University can go in this space. - User Application Hardening - Flash, Java and are under controls and have associated systems monitoring them. - Restrict Administrative Privileges - Maturity Level 3 achieved, several controls used to block email and access. - Authentication (MFA) - The external edge is now multifactored.
 Multiple MFA options are now being considered and tested. - Daily Backups - Currently transitioning and redesigning the schedules and architecture.

-The action list regarding CDU's planned 2019 activity relating to increasing data security from cyberattacks speaks to both the success and focus of this program.
+The action list regarding CDU's planned 2019 activity relating to increasing data security from attacks speaks to both the success and focus of this program.
 Through this action CDU is aiming on most aspects of the ASCS Essential Eight to achieve a final maturity level of three as the most appropriate balance between business requirements and security.

-In addition to this, in 2019 CDU will work with the IRU (Innovative Research Universities) on the development of a standardised reporting framework for progress on the Essential Eight to assist in both comparative assessment and aligning our efforts.
+In addition to this, in 2019 CDU will work with the (Innovative Research Universities) on the development of a standardised reporting framework for progress on the Essential Eight to assist in both comparative assessment and aligning our efforts.